🪧 Why This Matters

-In one sentence write the outcome you are responsible for protecting.
+In one sentence write the outcome you are responsible for protecting or enabling.

 Refine the higher intent statement if needed

-Higher intent defines our core responsibility.
-Anchors define the boundaries you will not cross to protect it.
+Anchors are the boundaries you will not cross to protect your higher intent.
 Under pressure, confusion usually comes from not knowing what is fixed and what is open to change.

 They reflect values, responsibilities or boundaries.